KaveeshaW/Environmental-Sustainability/README.md

 Farmer survey: https://www.surveymonkey.com/r/9SQ2WZP

-I plan on creating a web app for this once I get more experience in backend.
+I plan on creating a web app for this once I get more experience in web backend.